spring-attic/spring-xd-samples/batch-notifications/README.md

 	xd:> stream create --name paymenthttp --definition "http > queue:job:payment" --deploy xd:> stream create --name paymenttap --definition "tap:job:payment > log" --deploy

-We also create a separate stream sends notifications from the job to the log.
+We also create a separate stream which sends notifications from the job to the log.
 This lets us know when the job completes, along with status information.

 ## Execute the process